EduMIPS64/edumips64/readme.md

 The latter three dependencies are needed for the in-application help.

-To download the Java dependencies (Javahelp, JUnit), use the `gradle getDeps` command.
+To download the Java dependencies (Javahelp, JUnit), use the `gradle getLibs` command.
 This is necessary to execute unit tests and to compile the standalone jar.